 Former Clemson pitcher makes MLB debut

-Koerner became the 64th former Tiger to play in a major league game and 10th in 2021.
-He also became the fifth former Tiger to play for the Yankees and first since 2012 (D.J.
-Mitchell).
+Barnes became the 63rd former Tiger to play in a major league game and ninth in 2021.

-In six minor league seasons at every level of the Yankee organization, Koerner is 24-20 with eight saves, a 3.79 ERA and 322 strikeouts in 434.0 innings pitched over 108 appearances (65 starts).
+In four minor league seasons at every level of the Twin organization, Barnes is 22-18 with a 3.72 ERA and 304 strikeouts in 355.2 innings pitched over 72 appearances (70 starts).

 Every Tiger team from 1974 to 2017 had at least one future major leaguer on its roster.